Azure/azure-sdk-for-js/sdk/search/search-documents/README.md

 `SearchClient` provides methods for working with documents in an index.
 Its methods allow you to query, upload, update, and delete documents.
 It also has methods for building auto-completion and search suggestion experiences based on partial queries.

-### SearchServiceClient
+### SearchIndexClient & SearchIndexerClient

-`SearchServiceClient` provides methods for configuring and customizing an Azure Cognitive Search instance.
+`SearchIndexClient` and `SearchIndexerClient` provide methods for configuring and customizing an Azure Cognitive Search instance.
 The client currently has support for creating and managing search indexes and will later expand to support creating and managing other service entities such as indexers, synonym maps, cognitive skillsets, and data sources.

 **Note**: This client cannot function in the browser because the APIs it calls do not have support for Cross-Origin Resource Sharing (CORS).